 About planning enforcement

-The Planning Enforcement Team deals with any alleged breach of planning control reported to them by members of the public, Councillors or other departments within the Council.
+The Planning Compliance Team deals with any alleged breach of planning control reported to them by members of the public, Councillors or other departments within the Council.

 We also monitor conditions imposed on planning permissions and check, wherever possible, that development is being built in accordance with the planning approval, whether it is a small household extension or a large building site.